 Smoking and Your Skin: Beyond the Smoke and Mirrors

-What is a “smoker’s face”?
-How does smoking age the skin?
+What is a “smoker’s face” and how does smoking age the skin?

 The relationship between premature skin aging and smoking was first described in 1856.
 The “smoker’s face” has been defined as facial wrinkling with prominence of underlying bony contours, very thin skin, and an orange/purple complexion.
 In a study of identical twins, the aging process of the smoking twin was compared to the non-smoking twin.
 The investigators concluded that 10 years of smoking aged the smoking twin by 2.5 years more than their non-smoking twin.
 Proposed mechanisms of aging include UV-activated toxic properties of tobacco smoke, reduced collagen production and synthesis, increased collagen breakdown, and increased free radical formation.